 I LOVE Harry Potter.
 I’m sat here writing this looking at my Harry Potter purse with my Hermione Granger wand pen sitting on my laptop.
+I mean, if you’re writing a review of Harry Potter Studios Tour then you should come properly equipped.

 My kids LOVE Harry Potter, even though they’re too young to have seen all of the films and we’re only on book 5.